 Jack and Rose chatting

-Titanic is a tragedy in all the best ways, and this scene highlights why it’s so successful.
+Titanic tragedy is a in all the best ways, and this scene highlights why it’s so successful.
 The audience is devastated, yes, but there’s still the sentiment that it’s better to have loved and lost than to have never loved at all.
 It’s bittersweet, heartwarming and tear-jerking.

 WHY SOME SCREENWRITERS DISAGREE